 This module is suitable for new writers, as well as for those with some experience who would like to develop their skills.
-It will help you to identify your strengths and interests as a writer by giving you the opportunity to write in a range of genres: fiction, poetry, autobiography and biography.
+It will help you to identify your strengths and interests as a writer by giving you the opportunity to write in a range of genres: fiction, poetry, and life writing.
 The emphasis is on finding your own direction and style through experiment, practice and constructive feedback.
-The module is suitable not only for aspiring writers, but for anyone with a strong interest in reading and writing, who would like to deepen their understanding of the creative process.
+The module is designed not only for aspiring writers but for anyone with a strong interest in reading and writing who would like to deepen their understanding of the creative process.

 The module is structured as follows:

 The introductory part, The Creative Process, focuses on developing a habit of writing.
 It examines a range of strategies to help you get started, including clustering, morning pages, and keeping a writer’s notebook, as well as discussions by writers about their own approaches and practices.

 Part 2, Writing Fiction, explores the main aspects of narrative, including story structure and time; showing and telling; character and setting; point of view; and editing.

-Part 3, Writing Poetry, introduces you to the basics of contemporary poetry, covering a variety of techniques designed for beginning poets.
+Part 3, Writing Poetry, introduces you to the basics of contemporary poetry, covering a variety of techniques for beginning poets.
 Topics include image and figurative language; the line in free verse; voice and diction; structure; rhyme and metre; the sonnet; and revising poems.

-Part 4, Life Writing, looks at autobiography (or memoir) and biography.
-Some of the central issues raised by life writing are discussed, including the nature of memory and forgetting; the performance of the self; and the representation of others.
+Part 4, Life Writing, looks at autobiography (or memoir), biography and travel writing.
+Some of the central issues raised by life writing are discussed, including the nature of memory and forgetting, the performance of the self, and the representation of others.
 Finding and researching subject matter and suitable forms are also explored.

 The final part, Going Public, outlines the professional presentation of manuscripts and submissions to agents and editors, as well as finding outlets for publication.